 Robert T. Corum, Jr.

-Professor and Chair of Modern Languages, Kansas State University, author of Other Worlds, Other Seas: Art and Vision in Saint-Amant's Nature Poetry (French Forum Monographs) and Reading Boileau: an Integrative Study of the 1668 Satires (Purdue University Press)
+Professor Emeritus of Modern Languages, Kansas State University, author of Other Worlds, Other Seas: Art and Vision in Saint-Amant's Nature Poetry and Reading Boileau: an Integrative Study of the 1668 Satires

 David Lee Rubin is a keen reader of texts and, as a result, an excellent developmental editor.
 While writing my dissertation under his direction, I benefited from his ability to connect the details with the big picture and vice versa.
 Through his insightful comments, he guided me in writing not a diploma-piece but a book.